 Recently, while visiting my cousins, I realized that something was missing.
-As we were drinking coffee in the kitchen, I remembered that the room which used to be known for the constant buzzing noise coming from the fridge was now mysteriously silent.
+As we were drinking coffee in the kitchen, I remembered that the room which used to be known for the constant noise coming from the fridge was now mysteriously silent.
 I’d been telling them how they might fix the issue for years by that point, and they’d finally acted on my advice.
-So now, I’d like to share with you the same tips I gave them on how to quiet a noisy refrigerator.
+So now, I’d like to share with you the same tips I gave them on how to make a refrigerator quieter.

 Of course, if none of the tips I give you work out, the chances are that you’re too late to fix the issue.
 After all, you can’t expect to use the same fridge your whole life, anyway.
-Still, there are certain steps you could take to make your fridge quieter — much like with any other home appliance.
+Still, there are certain steps you could take to quiet a noisy fridge — much like with any other home appliance.
 But before we get into the steps, let’s figure out where the sound is coming from.

 Hearing a repetitive sound coming from your fridge can get annoying pretty quickly.
 Needless to say, I know more than anybody how tempting it is to want to rush into soundproofing projects.
 Before we do that, we ought to figure out where exactly the noise is coming from.

 As always, you’ll want to take into consideration not just the noisy device but also its surroundings.